 Title VII law is not perfect.
 A major issue in litigating Title VII claims is the difference between an employer and an independent contractor.
 Under Title VII, only employees may bring claims against employers for sexual harassment, however, that leaves the independent contractors open to the same type of sexual harassment that employees face.
 States like New York has recognized the dangers in applying the law only to employers and leaving independent contractors, such as models or performers, outside of Title VII protection.
 On the heels of Hollywood’s numerous scandals, sparked by Harvey Weinstein and flamed by the #MeToo Twitter campaign, the New York State Legislator is currently voting on a “Model” bill which would protect independent contractors such as models and actresses.

 Sexual harassment is every present problem in American workplaces, but it’s only been recent that employees who are the survivors of sexual harassment, both women and men, are willing to come forward as the tide of public opinion turns against predators in power.
 The New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC have years of experience litigating claims of sexual harassment.
 Working together with our Philadelphia sexual harassment attorneys, the Derek Smith Law Group has received millions of dollars on behalf of our clients who are the survivors of sexual harassment.
-If you feel you have been sexually harassed at work, please give our talented attorneys a call, toll-free at 1877 4NYLAWS, for your free consultation.
+If you feel you have been sexually harassed at work, please give our talented attorneys a call at 800-807-2209 for a free consultation.